-RNNs is trapped by different local optima with different initial activation.
+As previously discussed, training an RNN properly is critical for successful DFA extraction.
+In Figure 3a, we show the mean and variance of the training loss obtained when training each RNN with 10 times of random initialization of hidden activation for all grammars.
+It is clear from Figure 3a that, except for grammar 5 and 6, RNNs trained on other grammars rapidly converge.
+For grammar 5 and 6, RNNs need much more training time while having much larger variance of training loss.
+Recall above discussion in Section 4.3, this is a clearer indication that the training of these RNNs is trapped to different local optima with different initial activation.
 However, when given sufficient training, all RNNs trained on all grammars converge on the training set and reach 100% accuracy on D{test} .
-In addition, once these RNNs converge to small training loss, the variance reduces to almost 0.
-This indicates that with sufficient training and reasonable capacity, RNN training is relatively insensitive to the hidden layer's initialization.
+In addition, once these RNNs converge to small training loss, the variance reduce to almost 0.
+This indicates that, with sufficient training and reasonable capacity, RNN's training is relatively insensitive to the hidden layer's initialization.

-Given the RNNs trained as described, we then vary K as we extract DFA from these models.
+Given the RNNs trained as described above, we then vary K as we extract DFA from these models.
 Similarly, we report the mean and variance of the classification accuracy obtained on D{test} from all extracted DFA in Figure 3b.
-For each grammar, under each random initialization of the model's hidden layer, we run the extraction process 13 times, varying K in the range from 3 to 15.
-In total, we conduct 130 rounds of DFA extraction from the 10 trained RNNs for each grammar.
+To be more specific, for each grammar, under each random initialization of the model's hidden layer, we run the extraction process 13 times, varying K in the range from 3 to 15.
+In total, we conduct 130 rounds of DFA extraction from the ten trained RNNs for each grammar.